R0DR160HM/ts-otp/README.md

 ## Implemented so far
 1. **task**
     - **async**: Creates a new thread and immediately starts executing the given task in it.
-It returns a Promise which returns as soon as the task finishes.
+It returns a Promise which resolves as soon as the task finishes.